 - Services.
 Some individuals or companies are willing to donate their services to aid your nonprofit’s cause.
 Examples of services that would be beneficial for your nonprofit include graphic design, legal consulting, and accounting.

 - Equipment.
 Video equipment, audio equipment, and computers are just a few examples of tools that would be helpful for nonprofits for events and day-to-day tasks.
-While it may be difficult to request brand-new equipment as donations, reframe your appeal to ask for older but still functional tools.
+This can even include older but still functional tools!

 - Software.
 When it comes to boosting your nonprofit’s performance, software can make a great difference.
 Certain companies may be willing to donate the use of their software to your nonprofit through corporate philanthropy initiatives.

 Much like with monetary gifts, you’ll need to market your need for in-kind donations to garner support.
-Be sure to include a section about in-kind gifts on your nonprofit website’s donation page.
-Outline the specific in-kind donations you’re looking for and any rules you have for accepting them.
-For example, you might state that you’re looking for office equipment that’s gently used and still functional.
+Be sure to include a section about in-kind gifts on your nonprofit website’s donation form or ways to give page.
+You can even embed a corporate giving database on these pages to easily uncover businesses with in-kind donation opportunities.

 Now that you understand what in-kind donations can encompass, let’s dive into a few ways they can support your cause.